julelang/manual/src/integrated-jule/objective-c.md

 }
 ```

 We want to use above Objective-C code with Jule.
-The first thing we need to do is pass the `-framework Cocoa` argument to the build command using the `jule:pass` top-directive.
+The first thing we need to do is pass the `-framework Cocoa` argument to the build command of the back-end compiler using the `extern use framework` declaration.
 Otherwise, we will encounter a compilation error.

 Then we link the definitions we want to use by linking the relevant header file and source code.
 Then we are ready to use it.